Chart Color Schemes

 AreaSearch analysis reveals Wollongbar significantly outperforming the majority of regions assessed nationwide

-As of September 2025, Wollongbar has 1,705 residents employed, an unemployment rate of 1.8% below Rest of NSW's rate of 3.8%.
-Workforce participation in Wollongbar is 63.6%, compared to Rest of NSW's 56.4%.
-Key industries of employment among residents are health care & social assistance, education & training, and retail trade.
-Notably, education & training has an employment level at 1.3 times the regional average, while mining has limited presence with 0.2% employment compared to 2.5% regionally.
+Workforce participation was at 64.5%, slightly higher than the Rest of NSW's 61.5%.
+Census responses indicated that 16.6% of residents worked from home.
+The key industries for employment were health care & social assistance, education & training, and retail trade.
+Notably, education & training had an employment level 1.3 times the regional average, while mining had limited presence with only 0.2% employment compared to the regional average of 2.5%.

-Wollongbar appears to offer limited local employment opportunities, as indicated by Census data comparing working population to resident population.
-Between September 2024 and September 2025, Wollongbar's labour force decreased by 2.2%, while employment declined by 1.8%, resulting in a fall of 0.3 percentage points in the unemployment rate.
-In contrast, Rest of NSW recorded an employment decline of 0.5%, labour force decline of 0.1%, and an unemployment rate rise of 0.4 percentage points.
-State-level data to 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest Wollongbar's employment should increase by 6.5% over five years and 13.6% over ten years, based on industry-specific projections applied to Wollongbar's employment mix.
+The area appeared to have limited local employment opportunities based on Census data comparing working population to resident population.
+Between September 2024 and September 2025, Wollongbar's labour force decreased by 2.4%, while employment declined by 2.1%, leading to a fall in unemployment rate of 0.3 percentage points.
+In contrast, Rest of NSW saw an employment decline of 0.5%, labour force decline of 0.1%, and an increase in unemployment rate of 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Wollongbar's employment should increase by 6.5% over five years and 13.6% over ten years, based on a simple weighting extrapolation of industry-specific projections against the local employment mix.

 Frequently Asked Questions - Employment